XiPingo/XiPingo.github.io/CV.md

 ## Project Experience

 ### Computer Science

+- **Sports Meeting Management System**
+  *A system for managing sports events, athletes, and results*
+  ▪ Enables administrators to manage events and athletes, including functions such as adding, modifying, and deleting events, managing athlete information, and entering results; also supports athletes in registering, logging in, and querying registered events, personal results, event results, and department-level results, etc. | *Completed (May 2025)*

 - **NEMU (NJU EMUlator)**
   *Course Project for Introduction to Computer Systems*
   ▪ Developing a simplified x86 architecture emulator | *In Progress (Spring 2025)*